Check out some of our main topics that apply to transfer students.

 We do not offer a traditional summer term, but do offer unique opportunities to live and learn on campus as part of two different residential programs: our Center for Language Studies Summer Languages Program, and Beloit Blocks.
 Learn more about Beloit College’s summer programs.

 Beloit College will accept up to 15 units (60 semester hours) of credit to be applied toward the Beloit degree.
 You must have earned a grade of “C” or better for the credit to transfer.
-Most classes are accepted for transfer credit, provided the class is of the level and nature offered here.
+Students applying to Beloit with transfer credits should include their most recent official college transcript(s) as part of their application.

 One Beloit College unit is equivalent to 4.0 semester credit hours or 6.0 quarter hours.